hrydgard/ppsspp-site/docs/getting-started/dumping-games.md

 ### CHD

 CHD is supported from PPSSPP 1.17, and stands for Compressed Hard Drive.
 It's MAME's format, originally made for archiving arcade game hard drives, but later repurposed for disc-based systems.
-It has a slightly better compression ratio than CSO, but to perform properly, PSP ISOs need to be compressed to CHD in the DVD mode (`createdvd`), and with 2048-byte "hunk" (sector) size.
-Other sector sizes may get better support in the future.
+It has a slightly better compression ratio than CSO, but to perform optimally, PSP ISOs should be compressed CHD in the DVD mode (`createdvd`).
+In 1.17, a 2048-byte "hunk" (sector) size was the only option that performed decently (`-hs 2048`), but this was later fixed so it's no longer so critical how you create the CHD.

 The tool to create CHD files is called `chdman` and is distributed with [MAME](https://www.mamedev.org/release.php).
 You want to use a recent version to compress PSP ISOs.

-Here's the command line for compressing a PSP ISO to CHD with chdman, once you have acquired the tool:
+Here's a command line for compressing a PSP ISO to CHD with chdman, once you have acquired the tool:

 ```sh
 chdman createdvd -hs 2048 -i game.iso -o game.chd